ZhuoyuanJiang/vlm_Qwen2VL_object_detection_LOCAL/README.md

 ![Failure Case - Shifted](assets/demo_failure_case.png)

-*Interestingly, the model's prediction may actually be more accurate than the ground truth annotation - highlighting that low IoU doesn't always mean wrong prediction.*
+*Interestingly, the model's prediction may actually be more accurate than the ground truth annotation - highlighting that low IoU doesn't always mean wrong prediction and our model's performance is very strong!*
 ## 🚀 Quick Start

 ### 1. Environment Setup